wikisamuel/wikisamuel.github.io/java/tp4-en.md

 * Right click on your Java project > configure > convert to Maven Project.
 * Look at you pom.xml file, and the tree in your explorer
+* Delete the sourceDirectory line in your pom.xml
 * Run the app
 * Sidequest : use maven to compile and generate a JAR